-Duchaine, a Fourecia Quality Department employee working at the Chrysler Sterling Heights Assembly Plant as a quality inspector, was favorably impressed by the experience.
+Duchaine, a Fourecia Quality Department employee working at the Chrysler Sterling Heights Assembly Plant as a quality inspec-

+This point is stressed by Scott tor, was favorably impressed by the experience.

 "I think it was a highly effective demonstration of technology and its use in the optimization of a production environment where there's an operator involved," he said.
-"Also from students' perspective, it reinforced what we learned in Dr. Edwards' class."
+"Also from students' perspective, it reinforced what we learned in Dr. Edwards' class.

-He agreed with Edwards that going through the hands-on experience will result in much bet- he said.

-ter recall and understanding beyond traditional classroom techniques "as a more value-added activity."
+He agreed with Edwards that going through the hands-on experience will result in much better recall and understanding beyond traditional classroom techniques "as a more value-added activity."